djdt/spcal/docs/source/usage/limits.rst

 For more a detailed discussion see :ref:`Thresholds for spICP-MS`.
 Each method also allows the definition of an error-rate :math:`\alpha`, that corresponds to the expected number of falsely detected particles.

-The method used for data can be selected using *Threshold method* in the **Options Tab**, with the following options.
+The method used for data can be selected using *Method* in the **Limit Options Dock**, with the following options.

 #.
 Automatic
    Selects the most appropriate of Compound-Poisson, Gaussian and Poisson.